 Beet greens can be added to your evening vegetable salad.

-A cup of prunes contains 1274 mg of potassium and 418 calories (meets 36% of your daily potassium requirement).
+A cup of prunes contains 290 mg of potassium and 100 calories.

 Also being a great source of vitamin A, prunes help boost vision health and prevent eye ailments like dry eyes and macular degeneration and cataracts.